ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 The following criteria must be met for a rollback to occur, otherwise the pipeline is terminated:

-1. The provided Change Request identified by `rollback-change-request-id` must from an earlier concluded deployment for the same `region` and `target-environment`.
+1. The `rollback-change-request-id` must be the change request ID of an older concluded deployment ID for the same `region` and `target-environment`.
-2. The provided Change Request identified by `rollback-change-request-id` must not be older than `n` concluded deployments older than what's indicated by `rollback-limit` which defaults to `1` unless overriden.
+2. The `rollback-change-request-id` must not be older than `n` concluded deployments older than what's specified for `rollback-limit` value.
+The default value is `1`.
+{: important}

 ### Overview of the Rollback pipeline
 {: #devsecops-rollback-deployment-trigger}

 The rollback pipeline contains the following stages:

 1. prod-rollback-start
 2. prod-setup
 3. prod-rollback-change-request